opensquare-network/papers/whitepaper.md

   - Payment: crypto fund can be locked by code, while it provides a more reasonable way to handle the fund issues, especially the trust.
   - Relatively more trusted history records.
 Collaborators can check each other's collaboration history more easily, and the records are more credible.
 - Users' credit model dimension will be composed of different indicators.
-Currently, most onchain transactions and even DeFi behaviors are not enough to build credit which benefit users building collaborations
+Currently, most onchain transactions and even DeFi behaviors are not enough to build credit which benefit users building collaborations.

 ### What
 The planned collaboration platform will solve concrete problems.